Dan Wagner

 Conkle's Hollow Gorge & Rim (3.8 miles/500')

-Twenty minutes north of Hocking Hills State Park is Boch Hollow State Nature Preserve, a far less visited park with one of the state's best hidden gems, Robinson Falls.
-Entering the preserve requires a free permit that can be applied for on the Ohio Department of Natural Resources website.
-To reach the trailhead to the falls drive to the corner of Zwickle Rd and Rt-664 where you'll find a small parking area on the west side of Rt-664.
+Another twenty minutes north of Hocking Hills State Park lies Boch Hollow State Nature Preserve, a lesser-visited park harboring one of the state's best-hidden gems—Robinson Falls.
+Accessing the preserve requires a free permit, which we obtained through the Ohio Department of Natural Resources website.
+To reach the falls' trailhead, we drove to the corner of Zwickle Rd and Rt-664, where a small parking area is located on the west side of Rt-664.
 The unsigned trailhead to Robinson Falls is on the opposite side of the road from the parking area.
-After a short descent to the streambed follow the creek upstream until reaching the falls less than a quarter mile later.
-The waterfall is small in size compared to those from yesterday, but it's absolutely gorgeous.
-There's a deep plunge pool near the falls, but the preserve, much like the falls in Hocking Hills State Park, prohibits swimming.
-Water shoes can be helpful in the spring and after heavy rains.
+Following a brief descent to the streambed, we traced the creek upstream until reaching the falls, less than a quarter mile later.
+While smaller in size compared to those from the previous day, Robinson Falls is undeniably beautiful.
+A deep plunge pool is situated near the falls, but note that swimming is prohibited in the preserve, similar to the falls in Hocking Hills State Park.

-Make your way back south to explore one of the area's most famed geologic features, Rock House.
-Technically, the only official cave by definition in the park, Rock House is a 200' long tunnel-like passageway with seven natural windows facing south.
-According to local legend, the cave was used as a hideout by robbers, murderers, and bootleggers in the nineteenth century, earning it the nickname "Robber's Roost".
-Archaeological evidence suggests that the cave was once inhabited by Native Americans, likely Shawnee, who used the cave's small wall recesses as baking ovens.
+After Robinson Falls, we headed back south to explore one of the region's renowned geological wonders—Rock House.
+Officially designated as the only cave by definition in the park, Rock House is a 200-foot-long tunnel-like passageway featuring seven natural windows facing south.
+Local legend has it that the cave served as a hideout for robbers, murderers, and bootleggers in the nineteenth century, earning it the moniker "Robber's Roost."
+Archaeological findings suggest that the cave was previously inhabited by Native Americans, likely the Shawnee, who utilized the small wall recesses within the cave as baking ovens.

 Day 3